toradex/torizon-rpi-x86-docs/README.md

 # Torizon for Raspberry Pi and x86-64

 Torizon is a software platform that simplifies the process of developing and maintaining embedded software.
 It allows you to configure the system for IoT/IIoT with over the air updates (OTA) quickly and easily, so you can focus on application development instead of Linux builds.
-With Torizon Pi, for Raspberry Pi and x86 boards, we are extending the support of the platform and its ecosystem beyond Toradex hardware.
+With Torizon for Raspberry Pi and x86-64 devices, we experiment with extending the Torizon ecosystem beyond Toradex SoMs.

+> ⚠️ **This software is provided experimentally as-is.
+Users may self-onboard, self-support and/or work with an integration partner to evaluate Torizon for Raspberry Pi & x86-64 systems.
+Please share with us your feedback & any interest to use Torizon in your product.**

 ## Getting Started